EigenFlowIO/PaperStack/README.md

 2. AI Pipeline Overview
 PaperStack follows a structured multi-agent workflow to ensure systematic content generation:

-- Task-Specific System Prompts
+- Task-Specific System Prompts:
   Each AI agent is assigned a specialized role with structured prompts tailored to its function, ensuring focused execution at every stage.
-- Strict Formatting Guidelines for Outputs (JSON)
+- Strict Formatting Guidelines for Outputs (JSON):
   All output content adheres to standardized JSON formatting, maintaining consistency and ensuring compatibility for further processing.
-- Dual-Layer JSON Validation
+- Dual-Layer JSON Validation:
   Generated JSON responses undergo automated validation to check for structural and syntactical correctness.
 If parsing fails, a JSON-fixing agent corrects errors until a valid response is achieved.
-- Drafting and Paragraph-Level Revisions
+- Drafting and Paragraph-Level Revisions:
   The system first drafts the document and then performs paragraph-by-paragraph revisions to enhance clarity, coherence, and logical flow.
-- Section Scanning and Coherence Revisions
+- Section Scanning and Coherence Revisions:
   Each section undergoes analysis for coherence and redundancy.
 A separate AI agent ensures logical consistency and minimizes repetition.
-- Attribution Scanning and Citation Insertion
+- Attribution Scanning and Citation Insertion:
   The system scans for statements requiring attribution and inserts citations in a structured format.
-- Abstract Generation
+- Abstract Generation:
   A summarization step creates a concise abstract that distills the core arguments and conclusions of the document.
-- Formatting for Printing
+- Formatting for Printing:
   The final document is structured for readability and prepared for output in a format suitable for review.

 Future Plans